NolanKoblischke/GeminiSlideSummary/README.md

 4. Ask Gemini 1.5 Flash to make a transcript of each segment with timestamps
 5. Ask Gemini 1.5 Pro to identify slide changes in each segment and why
 6. Ask Gemini 1.5 Flash to read Pro's summary and extract timestamps of new slides only
+7. Ask Gemini 1.5 Pro to write a 'paper' after being provided the images of each slide and what was said about each slide.

 ## Current Issues